wvmitchell/Blog/source/articles/2014-08-06-elasticsearch-and-chewy.html.markdown

     $ gem install chewy
   ```

-If you're not using homebrew, two things; One, you really ought to be
-using homebrew.
-Two, you'll need to download and install Elasticsearch
+If you're not using homebrew, you'll need to download and install
-manually.
+Elasticsearch manually.
+Checkout the
+<a href="http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html" target='_blank'>installation instructions</a> for more info.

 Once installed, you'll need to do a bit of configuration to get
 Elasticsearch running locally.
-Yada yada yada.
+Follow the prompts during the install to
+get it working on your machine.
 Visit 'localhost:9200' to
 ensure that Elasticsearch is up and running.

 To start using Elasticsearch and Chewy in your Rails project, you'll